In-Context Multi-Operator Learning with DeepOSets: Experimental Results

-All PDE coefficients and boundary values are chosen randomly, so that the number of solution operators involved is in fact infinite.
+In all experiments, equation coefficients and boundary condition values are chosen randomly.
 The physical domain in all cases is the interval $[0,1]$, which is discretized uniformly into 100 points.
-The prompts during both training and testing contain 4 example pairs of parameter and solution functions.
-The MLP $\phi$ in the DeepOSets contains 2 hidden layers of 400 neurons each, and the latent vector encoding the prompt data has size 500.
+The MLP $\phi$ in the DeepOSets contains 2 hidden layers of 500 neurons each, and the latent vector encoding the prompt data has size 500.
 The pooling operation is the sample mean.
-The branch and trunk networks in the DeepOSets contain hidden layers of 200, 400, and 200 neurons with intermediate layer of 150 neurons.
+The branch and trunk networks in the DeepOSets model contain hidden layers of 200, 500, and 200 neurons.
+The pooled latent space is 2000 with mean pooling.
 All neural network use ReLU as the activation function.

-To generate the training data, for each of the four problems (Poisson/reaction-fiffusion, forward/inverse), 100 parameter functions are sampled independently from a Gaussian process with the squared-exponential kernel (discretized on the uniform 100-point grid) with variance 2 and length scale $0.5$.
-For each parameter function and PDE, the boundary values $u_0$ and $u_1$ are sampled uniformly in the interval $[-1,1]$.
-In addition, in the case of the reaction-diffusion PDE, the coefficients $a$ and $c$ are sampled uniformly in the intervals $[0.025, 0.075]$ and $[-2,2]$, respectively.
-Then the PDE is solved for the given parameter function, boundary values, and coefficients to obtain the groundtruth solutions.
-The model was trained by minimizing the mean squared error loss between predicted and groundtruth solutions over a mini-batch of 100 operators sampled randomly from the training data at each iteration, using the Adam optimizer with learning rate 1e-3, for 50k iterations.
-Training took 14min, achieving a training loss 8.4e-3.
+To generate the training data for each of the problems, 100 parameter functions are sampled independently from a Gaussian process with the squared-exponential kernel (discretized on the uniform 100-point grid) with variance 2 and length scale $0.5$.
+For each boundary-value problem, the boundary values $u(0)$ and $u(1)$ are sampled uniformly in the interval $[-1,1]$.
+For the reaction-diffusion problems, the coefficients $a$ and $c$ are sampled uniformly in the intervals $[0.025, 0.075]$ and $[-2,2]$, respectively.
+Then the equation is solved for the given parameters to obtain the ground truth solutions.
+The model was trained by minimizing the mean-squared error loss between predicted and ground truth solutions over a mini-batch of 100 operators sampled randomly from the training data at each iteration, using the Adam optimizer with learning rate 1e-3, for 50k iterations.
+Training the 6-task DeepOSets took only 12min, achieving a training loss 8.4e-3, while the training time of the 12-task DeepOSets was only 38 minutes, achieving a training loss of 4.8e-3, on an Nvidia 4060 Ti GPU with 16GB memory.
+We contrast this to the complex transformer-based architecture in \citet{yang2023icon}, which requires many hours of training on similar computing hardware.

-Sample results are shown in Figure~\ref{fig:1d}.
-At inference time, DeepOSets can perform accurate in-context learning, without knowing which PDE, inverse or forward problem, or the value of the equation coefficients and boundary conditions are.
-All these unknowns are correctly disambiguated from the data in the prompt, and the solution corresponding to the query parameter is accurately predicted, without any weight updates.